Thylacoleo: Evolution

 The ancestors of thylacoleonids are believed to have been herbivores, something unusual for carnivores.
 They are members of the Vombatiformes, an almost entirely herbivorous order of marsupials, the only extant representatives of which are koalas and wombats, as well as extinct members such as the diprotodontids and palorchestids.
 The group first appeared in the Late Oligocene.
-The earliest thylacoleonids like Microleo were small possum-like animals, with the group increasing in size during the Miocene, with representatives like the leopoard sized Wakaleo.
+The earliest thylacoleonids like Microleo were small possum-like animals, with the group increasing in size during the Miocene, with representatives like the leopard-sized Wakaleo.
 The genus Thylacoleo first appeared during the Pliocene, and represented the only extant genus of the family from that time until the end of the Pleistocene.
 The youngest representative of Thylacoleo and the thylacoleonids, T. carnifex, is the largest known member of the family.
+The earliest thylacoleonids are thought to have been arboreal (tree dwelling) animals, while Thylacoleo is thought to be terrestrial with some climbing capabilities.